mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 They refer to data only, i.e. the innermost pointer must always be `NULL`, pointer to it may be optional or mandatory. <br />
 Empty parameters are indicated by appending `__e` to their name, e.g. `CcPos * pos__e`.

-When using multi-pointer parameters, empty output parameter indicator preceeds any optional/mandatory ones. <br />
+When using multi-pointer parameters, empty output parameter indicator precedes any optional/mandatory ones. <br />
 For instance, `CcPos ** pos__ed` declares output parameter, which is optional pointer (`__d`) to empty data pointer (`__e`).

 ### Ownership transfer parameters